Senate passes coronavirus relief bill, which Trump is expected to sign

 "Democrats flipped this emergency package from an insufficient Republican plan that left behind hospitals and health and frontline workers and did nothing to aid the survival of the most vulnerable small businesses on Main Street," they said.

-Senate Majority Leader Mitch McConnell, R-Ky., said in a statement announcing the deal that in the more than a week of negotiations on the interim measure, “while our Democratic colleagues delayed the urgent [Paycheck Protection Program] funds, additional federal help for hospitals and health care providers became urgent as well."
+Senate Majority Leader Mitch McConnell, R-Ky., said in a statement announcing the deal that in more than a week of negotiations, "while our Democratic colleagues delayed the urgent [Paycheck Protection Program] funds, additional federal help for hospitals and health care providers became urgent as well."

 "I am just sorry that it took my colleagues in Democratic leadership 12 days to accept the inevitable, and that they shut down emergency support for Main Street in a search for partisan 'leverage' that never materialized," McConnell added.

-House Majority Leader Steny Hoyer, D-Md., advised members to return to Washington for a 10 a.m. vote on Thursday, meaning that the interim coronavirus legislation could be on President Donald Trump’s desk by the end of the week.
+House Majority Leader Steny Hoyer, D-Md., advised members to return to Washington for a 10 a.m. vote on Thursday, meaning the legislation could be on President Donald Trump's desk by the end of the week.

 Trump suggested Tuesday that if the bill is passed, he will sign it into law.